MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-work-item-tracking.md

 ms.search.keywords: ''
 ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: 36c4d1498048b1bc510455afe11069387cb5c507
+ms.openlocfilehash: 10483de41b1106914a1fa477309e5b39a3f41e6b
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: cbd00f24fb471381bbfd64670237eda176bd78e5
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 04/27/2021
-ms.locfileid: "5774821"
+ms.locfileid: "5947420"
 ---
 # <a name="track-items-with-serial-lot-and-package-numbers"></a>Track Items with Serial, Lot, and Package Numbers

-Keep track of inventory items even in complex warehouse configurations with numbers that are specific to each item, either as an individual object, as a lot, or as a package.
+Keep track of stock items even in complex warehouse configurations with numbers that are specific to each item, either as an individual object, as a lot, or as a package.
 With item tracking, you can trace items across internal warehouse movements, and outbound and inbound documents.

 You can assign serial numbers, lot numbers, and package numbers to any outbound or inbound document, and its posted item tracking entries are displayed in the related item ledger entries.
 You perform the work on the **Item Tracking Lines** page, which you can open from an inbound or outbound document.

 The matrix of quantity fields at the top of the **Item Tracking Lines** page displays the quantities and sums of item tracking numbers being defined on the lines.
 The quantities must correspond to those of the document line, which is indicated by 0 in the **Undefined** fields.

 As a performance measure, application collects the availability information on the **Item Tracking Lines** page only once, when you open the page.
-This means that application does not update the availability information during the time that you have the page open, even if changes occur in inventory or on other documents during that time.
+This means that application does not update the availability information during the time that you have the page open, even if changes occur in stock or on other documents during that time.

 Items with serial and lot numbers can be traced both backwards and forward in the supply chain.
 This is useful for general quality assurance and for product recalls.
 For more information, see [Trace Item-Tracked Items](inventory-how-to-trace-item-tracked-items.md).